surajp92/LSTM_Nudging/README.md

 # LSTM_Nudging
-This repository contains code for LSTM based nudging scheme for data assimilation.
+This repository contains codes for LSTM based nudging scheme for data assimilation.